 Looking for a clarification on what something in one of our puzzles means, or some general puzzle info?
 Read on.

 Unless otherwise stated, you begin each puzzle at the beginning of your first main phase.
 You have already drawn a card and gone past upkeep triggers.
-You have not yet played a land, activated loyalty abilities of Planeswalkers you control, or attacked.
+You have not yet played a land, cast any spells, activated any abilities of permanents on the battlefield, or attacked.

 Your Opponent’s Resources / Actions